 9.4.
 Internal Layout of XLOG Record

-An XLOG record comprises a general header portion and each associated data portion.
 The first subsection describes the header structure.
-The remaining two subsections explain the structure of the data portion in versions 9.4 and earlier, and version 9.5, respectively.
+The remaining two subsections explain the data portion structures for versions 9.4 and earlier, and version 9.5 and later, respectively.
 (The data format changed in version 9.5.)

 9.4.1.
 Header Portion of XLOG Record